TusharKalyankar/Quick-Labour-Service-on-Demand-Flutter-App/README.md

 # Quick-Labour-Service-on-Demand-Flutter-App
 -Developing an Android Application using, Flutter (Dart) and Firebase Firestore database -App will provide workers as electricians, plumbers, carpenters, at our home.

+Home Screen of the Application containing a User as well as Worker You can choose whatever you desire.

 ![](images/Screenshot%20(562).png)

+User Login Page , If you dont have your account Just Sign up as New one, Forgot Password also available.

 ![](images/Screenshot%20(563).png)